lucadelu/pyModis/docs/source/scripts/modis_download.rst

 modis_download.py
 ------------------

 **modis_download.py** is a script to download MODIS data from NASA FTP servers.
-It can download large amount of data and it's very useful to use with cron jobs to receive data with a fixed delay of time.
+It can download large amounts of data and it can be profitably used with cron jobs to receive data with a fixed delay of time.

 Usage
 ^^^^^